Contact Information

 AGENCY BACKGROUND AND CULTURAL DIVERSITY MISSION STATEMENT

-Therapeutic Alternatives, Inc. is a health care agency that provides services for people with developmental disabilities, mental illness, and/or substance abuse problems.
+Therapeutic Alternatives, Inc. is a healthcare agency that provides services for people with developmental disabilities, mental illness, and/or substance abuse problems.

 • SAFE of Harnett County